-In addition, in the event that the Group establishes a joint venture firm or conducts a business tie-up with a business partner, there is a potential risk that the Group will encounter difficulty in acquiring actual control over the invested company, or be unable to have decision-making authority on important matters, and in the event that business is not developed as originally anticipated, there can be an impact on the financial results of the Group.
+In addition, in the event that the Group establishes a joint venture firm or conducts a business tie-up with a business partner, there is a potential risk that the Group will encounter difficulty in acquiring actual control over the invested company, or not be able to have decision-making authority on important matters, and in the event that business is not developed as originally anticipated, there can be an impact on the operating results, etc. of the Group.

 (7) Regarding Management of Information

-However, in the worst case that critical information is divulged or leaked, the Group may become liable for damage compensation, and further, loss of trust may have a seriously negative impact on business results.
-Also, going forward, costs may increase from investing in information systems to safeguard communications confidentiality and creating systems for the protection of client information.
+However, in the worst case that critical information is divulged or leaked, the Group may become liable for damage compensation, and further, loss of trust may have a material impact on operating results, etc. Also, going forward, costs may increase from investing in information systems to safeguard communications confidentiality and creating systems for the protection of client information.

 (8) Risks Related to Medium-term Management Plan

-The Group announced not only its medium-term management plan “VISION 2020: Tackling New Frontiers — Evolving into a game-changing enterprise,” the last year of which is fiscal 2020, in July 2016 (the plan was partially amended in December 2016) but also various other material, including a medium- and long-term vision and strategy and priority policies and targets for each business segment.
+The Group announced not only its new medium-term management plan “VISION 2024: Change the GAME,” the last year of which is fiscal 2024, in February 2020, but also various other materials, including a medium- and long-term vision and strategy, and priority policies and targets for each business segment.

 (9) Risks Related to Impairment of Goodwill

-The Group adopted IFRS for its consolidated financial statements starting with the securities report for the fiscal year ended December 2016, but because they are different than generally accepted corporate accounting principles in Japan, it is not necessary to amortize goodwill using the straight-line method.
-However, if the recoverable value of goodwill falls below its book value because there are signs of impairment in goodwill for any of various reasons such as a deterioration in business performance, it may be necessary to record a loss on impairment of goodwill.
-In this event, it could have a material impact on the Group’s financial results and position.
+The Group adopted IFRS for its consolidated financial statements starting with the annual securities report for the fiscal year ended December 31, 2016.
+Under IFRS, companies are not required to amortize goodwill using the straight-line method unlike the generally accepted accounting principles in Japan.
+However, if the recoverable amount of goodwill falls below its carrying amount because of the indication of impairment for goodwill for any of various reasons such as a deterioration in business performance of the acquired company, it may be necessary to recognize a loss on impairment of goodwill.
+In this event, it could have a material impact on the Group’s operating results, etc.